Skip to content

 Beethoven lived here – which also functioned as a kind of summer house – from 1792 until his death on March 26, 1827.

 We arrive around 6:00 p.m., after the museum’s regular closing time.
-Two Beethoven experts are waiting for us at the door, ready to tell us about the house’s famous resident.
+A Beethoven expert is ready to tell us about the house’s famous resident.

-After the tour, we have arrived at what is central to this travel agency’s goal, to create classical concerts in Europe in music-historical surroundings.
+After the tour, we have arrived at what is central to this travel agency’s aim, to arrange classical concerts in Europe at music-historical surroundings.

 Beethoven’s home in Heiligenstadt, Vienna